Lab 01 — Getting Started: Repositories, Environments, and First Tools

 F.6 Operational logging vs event logs

-Event logs (events.log) are data.
-They must contain only JSON records.
+The event log must contain only JSON event records.

-Operational logs are for humans.
-If --verbose is enabled, print a short line every 5 records, such as:
+If --verbose is enabled, print a short operational message every 5 records, for example:

 generated seq=5 type=deposit out=events.log